-- d) If any part of the well or well site identified in subsection (a)(2) is in an area identified by the U.S. Geological Service as having a 2% or more probability of exceedance (in 50 years) of peak ground acceleration of 0.4 standard gravity (g) or more, then the plans submitted per subsections (a)(11) (Hydraulic Fracturing Fluids and Flowback Plan), (a)(12) (Well Site Safety Plan), (a)(13) (Containment Plan) and (a)(14) (Casing and Cementing Plan) shall identify measures the applicant will take to protect the components in those plans against an earthquake of M 4.5 or more, and the insurance policy identified in subsection (a)(19) shall have a rider providing coverage against loss or claims resulting from impacts from any aspect of the permitted operations following earthquakes of M 4.5 or more. - e) If any part of the well or well site identified in subsection (a)(2) is in an area identified as a floodplain under 17 Ill.
+- c) If any part of the well or well site identified in 245.210(a)(2) is in an area identified by the U.S. Geological Service as having a two-percent or more probability of exceedance (in 50 years) of peak ground acceleration of 0.4 standard gravity (g) or more, then the plans submitted per subsections 11 (Hydraulic Fracturing Fluids and Flowback Plan), 12 (Well Site Safety Plan), 13 (Containment Plan), and 14 (Casing and Cementing Plan) shall identify measures the applicant will take to protect the components in those plans against an earthquake of M 4.5 or more, and the Insurance Policy identified in subsection 19 above shall have a rider providing coverage against loss or claims resulting from earthquakes of M 4.5 or more. - d) If any part of the well or well site identified in 245.210(a)(2) is in an area identified as a floodplain under 17 Ill.
 Adm.
-Code 3700 or 3706, it shall be considered a construction under either or both of those Parts and the applicant shall be responsible for obtaining all permits under Part 3700 or 3706, whichever is applicable, and the insurance policy identified in subsection (a)(19) shall have a rider providing coverage against loss or claims resulting from impacts from any aspect of the permitted operations following floods. - f) The permit application shall be accompanied by a bond or equivalent financial instrument as required by Section 245.220(a) (Section 1-35(d) of the Act). - g) Each application for a permit under this Part shall include payment of a nonrefundable fee of \$13,500 (Section 1-35(e) of the Act).
-Checks shall be made payable to the Illinois Department of Natural Resources. - h) Each application submitted under this Part shall be signed, under the penalty of perjury, by the applicant or the applicant's designee who has been vested with the authority to act on behalf of the applicant and has direct knowledge of the information contained in the application and its attachments.
+Code 3700 or 17 Ill.
+Adm.
+Code 3706, it shall be considered a construction under either or both of those parts and the applicant shall be responsible for obtaining all permits under the applicable Part or Parts above, and the Insurance Policy identified in subsection 19 above shall have a rider providing coverage against loss or claims resulting from flood. - ree The permit application shall be accompanied by a bond or equivalent financial instrument as required by Section 245.220(a) (Section 1-35(d) of the Act). - Each application for a permit under this Part shall include payment of a non-refundable fee of \$13,500 (Section 1-35(e) of the Act).
+Checks shall be made payable to the Illinois Department of Natural Resources. - eg) Each application submitted under this Part shall be signed, under the penalty of perjury, by the applicant or the applicant's designee who has been vested with the authority to act on behalf of the applicant and has direct knowledge of the information contained in the application and its attachments.
 Any person signing an application shall also sign an affidavit with the following certification: